xdaybreakerx/SmallChop/readme.md

   - This can be bypassed if necessary but act as a first line of defense.

 #### GitHub Actions
+- **Go-CI**
+  - Non-negotiable layer.
+Every pull request and commit to main (like main) goes through CI action to maintain quality and avoid regressions.
+  - Ensures that code quality is maintained consistently across different environments and that no one bypasses quality checks.

 ### references